 Again, for those ‘special’ kind of people: I don’t have any sort of “family connections” whatsoever, and I’m not even any sort of poster-child for anything- I was a GEP dropout, I repeated a year in Junior College, I was a storeman for most of my National Service, I smoke, and I have criticized the PAP and the Government on multiple occasions.
 Just to be clear.

 I find that this bears repeating, because it’s absolutely sickening and disgusting how how vile online comments can be.
 I mean, I’m probably guilty of it too, which makes it even worse- we are so quick to label and demonize others that we don’t even know.
-I’m absolutely certain that this isn’t the Singapore (or world, or internet) that I want to be a part of, and I’m sure that if you take the time to think about it, you’ll feel the same way.
+This isn’t the Singapore (or world, or internet) that I want to be a part of, and I’m sure that if you take the time to think about it, you’ll feel the same way.

 What’s it like to actually go to the Istana?